kubernetes-sigs/kubespray/docs/metallb.md

 MetalLB hooks into your Kubernetes cluster, and provides a network load-balancer implementation.
 It allows you to create Kubernetes services of type "LoadBalancer" in clusters that don't run on a cloud provider, and thus cannot simply hook into 3rd party products to provide load-balancers.
+The default operationg mode of MetalLB is in ["Layer2"](https://metallb.universe.tf/concepts/layer2/) but it can also operate in ["BGP"](https://metallb.universe.tf/concepts/bgp/) mode.

 ## Install